georgeamccarthy/CryptoFrontier/README.md

 CryptoFrontier calculates the efficient frontier for the cryptocurrencies in a portfolio and suggests more efficient portfolios.

+This project was made by George McCarthy and Martynas Jurkonis in under 24 hours for the Bath Hack 2022 Hackathon.

 ![plot](https://raw.githubusercontent.com/georgeamccarthy/CryptoFrontier/main/docs/frontier_plot.jpeg)

 An efficient portfolio has the best possible expected return for its risk.
 A portfolio on the efficient frontier has an optimal trade-off between risk and reward.